 Becoming a Master Gardener

-Participants must complete the online Master Gardener Program Application.
+We are no longer accepting applications for the spring session of the Master Gardener program.
+Please stay tuned for the next program session.
 There are 45 spaces in each cohort that will be filled on a first come, first served basis.
 Two weeks before the first class, participants must attend one of the mandatory orientations.
-The orientation sessions are scheduled on a weekday.
-For convenience, one session will take place in the morning and one will take place in the evening.

 Participants will need to bring two checks to orientation: one for $206.00 payable to the University of the District of Columbia, for the Master Gardener Program fee and one for the Master Gardener Manual for $69.00 payable to the University of Maryland.
 The fee covers the cost of the fact sheets, class supplies, and speaker fees.